Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Rules are things that you impose on other people.
 They are generally frowned upon in adult relationships, and by the polyamorous community in particular.
 The implication is that the person or people bound by the rule would otherwise want to do the forbidden thing, or not do the thing that the rule compels them to do.
 Examples of rules might include “you must be home by 10pm every night” or “I forbid you to take your other partner to that restaurant I like.”

 Agreements are made by, and followed by, both or all members of a relationship.
 They are usually designed to help maintain security, stability, structure, or the overall happiness and wellbeing of everyone involved.
-Examples of agreements might include “we won’t bring any new partners around our children until we’re reasonably sure the relationship is here to stay” or “we’ll notify each other promptly about any changes to our sexual health risk profile.”
+Examples of agreements in a poly relationship might include “we won’t bring any new partners around our children until we’re reasonably sure the relationship is here to stay” or “we’ll notify each other promptly about any changes to our sexual health risk profile.”

-First, let’s talk about renegotiating agreements in your relationship(s.)
+First, let’s talk about renegotiating agreements in your polyamorous relationship(s.)
 This isn’t something to be afraid of!
 It’s actually a really normal and healthy part of being in a long-term relationship.
 Because people and relationships aren’t fixed and static, it’s natural that you will need to renegotiate your agreements at various points during the lifespan of a relationship.

 Here are five signs that indicate it’s time to come back to the table and renegotiate one (or more) of your relationship agreements.